tillitis/tkey-verification/README.md

 instructions](https://www.tillitis.se/applications/tkey-device-verification/)
 on Tillitis' web.

+There are three programs:

+- tkey-verification: Used for provisioning by the vendor.
+- tkey-sigsum-submit: Used for submitting signed requests to a Sigsum log by the vendor.
+- tkey-verify: Used to verify a Tillitis TKey.

-You can download a release of the tool at:
+You can download releases of the tools at:

 https://github.com/tillitis/tkey-verification/releases

-Or do:
+Or use `go install`.
+If you're and end user you probably only want `tkey-verify`, like this:

 ```
-$ go install github.com/tillitis/tkey-verification/cmd/tkey-verification@latest
+$ go install github.com/tillitis/tkey-verification/cmd/tkey-verify@latest
 ```

-Please note that if you install with `go install` you won't get the tag in `--version`.
+If you want to build static binaries from source running `make` or `make podman` using our tkey-builder OCI image should suffice, but note [Releases of tkey-verification and reproducible builds](releases-of-tkey-verification-and-reproducible builds) below.

-## Usage
+## Usage by end user

 For the typical end user with network access, insert the TKey and run: